 Department of Public Administration and Policy

 - Bradley Hardy is an Assistant Professor of Public Administration and Policy.
 His research interests lie within labor economics, with an emphasis on economic instability, intergenerational mobility, poverty policy, and socio-economic outcomes.
 Within the department, he teaches courses on microeconomics and social policy.
 His research examines trends and sources of income volatility and intergenerational mobility within the United States, with a focus on socio-economically disadvantaged families.
 He also conducts research on the role of anti-poverty transfer programs such as SNAP food stamps and the earned income tax credit for improving economic well-being among low income individuals and families.
 Before joining American, he served as a research fellow at the University of Kentucky Center for Poverty Research.
 Prior to his doctoral studies, Hardy helped provide analyses of U.S. budget, tax, and income support policies as a researcher at the Center on Budget and Policy Priorities in Washington, DC.
+He currently serves on the executive board of the National Economic Association and the editorial board of the Journal of Policy Analysis and Management.

 DegreesPh.D., Economics, University of Kentucky; M.P.P., Georgetown University; B.A., Economics, Morehouse College